allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ![Migration process](/img/articles/2023-05-28-online-mongodb-migration/migration_process.png)

-Our migration procedure works flawlessly because we rely on Mongo Change Events idempotency, when they’re processed sequentially.
+Our migration procedure works flawlessly because processing Mongo Change Events in a sequence guarantees migration idempotency.
-Without this characteristic, we would be forced to change the order of steps 1 and 2 in the procedure, creating a possibility of losing data during migration.
+Without this characteristic, we would have to change the order of steps 1 and 2 in the procedure, creating a possibility of losing data during migration.

+To explain this problem in more detail, let’s assume that the _source database_ deals with a continuous high volume of writes.
+If we had started the migration by performing dump in the first place and then started to listen for events, we would have lost the events stored on the _source database_ in the meantime.
+However, as we start the migration by listening for events on the _source database_, and then proceeding with the dump, we do not lose any of the events stored on the _source database_ during that time.

 The diagram below presents how such a kind of _write anomaly_ could happen if we started dumping data before listening for Mongo Change Events.

 ![Avoiding event loss](/img/articles/2023-05-28-online-mongodb-migration/avoiding_event_loss.png)